cor/nixos-config/README.md

 At this point, I never use Mac terminals ever again.
 I clone this repository in my VM and I use the other Make tasks such as `make test`, `make switch`, etc. to make changes my VM.

+---

+## Setup within VM

+This config assumes that this directory is cloned at `/home/cor/nixos-config` and linked to `/etc/nixos`.

+1. copy over `id_ed25519` and `id_ed25519.pub` from the host's `~/.ssh/` directory to the VM's `~/.ssh/` directory
+2. `git clone git@github.com:cor/nixos-config`
+3. `sudo mv /etc/nixos /etc/nixos-pre-git-backup`
+4. `sudo ln -s /home/cor/nixos-config /etc/nixos`

+After that is done, rebuild the system and import your GPG keys.